-The Telos Constitution is valid and enforceable as written.
+The Telos 'constitution' is known as the Telos Network Operating Agreement (https://github.com/Telos-Foundation/tips/blob/master/TelosOperatingAgreement.md) will be valid and enforceable as written as of network launch.
 There is no need to wait for a revised or ratified version.
 Every Telos user will agree to this via Ricardian contract the first time they choose to use their Telos account.
 Telos users certainly have the right to amend the constitution whenever they deem this necessary.
-Article XI empowers TLOS token holders to amend the constitution, and when this happens it is more likely to express the desires and aims of common Telos users.
+Paragraph 32 (Amending) empowers TLOS token holders to ratify or amend the constitution using the 'ratifyamend' contract that will be available upon network launch, and when this happens it is more likely to express the desires and aims of common Telos users.
 However, the network will not be deemed unratified if this does not happen immediately.